Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Ole Miss Schedule Analysis

-- In their best win of the season, the Rebels defeated the No. 5 Stanford Cardinal, 54-49, on March 19.
+- On March 19, the Rebels picked up their best win of the season, a 54-49 victory over the Stanford Cardinal, who rank No. 5 in the AP's Top 25.

-- The Rebels have six wins against Quadrant 1 teams, tied for the 24th-most in Division 1.
+- The Rebels have tied for the 24th-most Quadrant 1 victories in the country (six).

 Ole Miss 2022-23 Best Wins